-• At the beginning of my professional career, I served as a construction supervisor for “The Sinan Erdem Dome”, one of the largest and multi-purpose indoor arenas designed by RTKL Assoc.
+• I have served as a construction supervisor for “The Sinan Erdem Dome”, one of the largest and multi-purpose indoor arenas designed by RTKL Assoc.
 Inc. Architecture Company (in the U.S.) in Atakoy, Istanbul.

-In collaboration with other architects, civil and mechanical engineers, my responsibilities were to perform site visits regularly, meeting and negotiations with subcontracts and resolve any problems occurring on the construction site.
+In collaboration with project architects, civil and mechanical engineers, my responsibilities were to perform site visits regularly, supervision of the multidisciplinary construction team until the realization of the project, meeting and negotiations with subcontracts and resolve any problems occurring on the construction site.

-• Serving as a project architect at Otto Architecture Design Office in Nisantasi, Istanbul, I worked on interior design, renovation and restoration projects, such as several interior design projects in Etiler, Tesvikiye, Nisantasi districts of Istanbul (at the Platin Residences, etc.), restoration project of the Austrian Consulate Annex Building in Istanbul, and the renovation project of villas in the Martı Holiday Village in Marmaris, Turkey, etc.
+• Serving as a design/project architect, I have also worked on interior design, renovation and restoration projects, such as several interior design projects in Etiler, Tesvikiye, Nisantasi districts of Istanbul (at the Platin Residences, etc.), restoration project of the Austrian Consulate Annex Building in Istanbul, and the renovation project of villas in the Martı Holiday Village in Marmaris, Türkiye, etc.

-My responsibilities were meeting with clients to discuss their needs, functional and aesthetics expectations for projects, drafting design plans showing the placement of walls, windows, doors, plumbing, electrical systems, ventilation, structural accents and possibly furnishings, and supervision of the construction team until the realization of each project.
+My responsibilities were meeting with clients to discuss their needs, functional and aesthetics expectations from our professional service, drafting design projects, working on details, and supervision of the multidisciplinary construction team until the realization of each project.

-• Historical documentation of Kayakoy (a town consisting of Greek-style houses and churches from the 18th century and located in southwestern Turkey) under supervision of Prof. Dr. Gulsum Saglamer (Rector of Istanbul Technical University, 1996-2004) and Prof. Dr. Hulya Yurekli, Istanbul Technical University, Faculty of Architecture was the first project in my architecture to dive into architectural principles of a historical documentation practice.
+• Historical documentation of Kayakoy (a town consisting of Greek-style houses and churches from the 18th century and located in southwestern Turkey) under supervision of Prof. Dr. Gulsun Saglamer (Rector of Istanbul Technical University, 1996-2004) and Prof. Dr. Hulya Yurekli, Istanbul Technical University, Faculty of Architecture) has been the first project in my architecture to dive into architectural principles of a historical documentation practice.
 As an architecture team of this project, we documented architectural characteristics of houses and a church located in this historical town’s by comprehensive measured architectural drawings, sketches, photographs, in-depth archival research and close-reading on literature on the history of this town.